OpenFn/governance/README.md

 ## Open Function Group (OFG)

-[Open Function Group](https://www.openfn.org) is a New York-based LLC which has been building free and open source software (FOSS) for data integration projects in the health, humanitarian, and international development sectors since in 2014.
+[Open Function Group](https://www.openfn.org) is a New York-based Public Benefit Corporation which has been building free and open source software (FOSS) for data integration projects in the health, humanitarian, and international development sectors since in 2014.
 Their software and services are now in use by governments, NGOs, and